boardfish/dissertation/contents/3-design.md

 codebase, some components are considered atoms where they should be molecules.

 Atoms were designed with the intent of taking in one or several Rails objects as props, and representing those.
-They would not use asynchronous calls to APIs.
 Molecules would comprise atoms, and in some specific cases use API calls to retrieve the objects to display.
 Both of these would be used for rendering as part of a page by the Rails templating engine.

 I was introduced to the concept by an internal development team during my year in industry.
 Personal projects I have taken on in React thus far were all in